-Do you want a professional coaching website that reflects you but also attracts new clients?
+Do you want a coaching website that reflects you but also attracts new clients?
 Great!
-Let’s create that presence, and get you on your way to that first level of success – proving you can do it by earning an income on steady coaching clients.
+Let’s create that and get you on your way to that first level of success – proving you can do it steady clients and income.

 Here you’ll find plenty of tips, tutorials, and strategic advice for building an expert web presence – the kind clients flock to.
-If you’re researching, then get on my email list and stay in touch, plus a bunch of freebies.
-Just sign up to the right, or go here.
+If you’re researching, then get on my email list for freebies and learn more over time (sign up on the right).
 If you want fast growth and help now, then take the next step.

 Coaches love what they do and want to ‘make it’ in business.
 They want to serve others and earn enough to live their own desired lifestyle.
 They struggle with marketing, especially in presenting what they do online at their websites.
 It’s overwhelming, scary, and daunting.
 They want it to be beautiful, attractive, and engaging but worry about doing it wrong, wasting time, and throwing away money.

 I know, first hand, what it’s like to build a site that doesn’t work.
 I’ve done over 20 times for my own business.
-Well, it’s not that they didn’t work, it’s that they “worked” to some degree or other – but it was years before I arrived at a website that really helped me get new clients.
+Well, it’s not that they didn’t work, it’s that they “worked” to some degree or other – mostly a lesser degree.
+It was years before I arrived at the secret formula for creating a website that really helped me get new clients.

 World Wide Web Design Gallivanting

 I love the flexibility of being a web designer.
-Work when creative energy flows best, live anywhere, travel, meet coaches around the world, experience new cultures.
+Design in cafes, see new cities, meet cool people, and experience new cultures.
 Live.

 En Zed - Straight from the airport, high on the excitement of new places, Greg and I head to One Tree Hill for a view of it all.
 Hello Auckland, New Zealand.
 Woahhhh!